 According to court documents, Bullock, now 39, a resident of Portsmouth, Va., began her position as Local 684 secretary-treasurer in September 2015.
 It didn’t take long to put her hands in the cookie jar.
 During January-October 2016, she stole $24,600 from the union.
 More than $21,400 of that came from an account, funded by voluntary contributions, set up to assist members temporarily out … Read More ➡

-On November 7, Patrick Remigio, former president of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, Transportation Division, was sentenced in U.S. District Court for the Western District of Washington to five months in prison, to be followed by three years of probation, for embezzling more than $82,000 in funds from the Everett (Snohomish County), Wash.-based union.
-He also was ordered to pay $73,583 in restitution and a $100 special assessment.
-McAtee had pleaded guilty in April after being indicted last December.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On November 7, Patrick Remigio, former president of American Federation of Government Employees Local 2589, was sentenced in U.S. District Court for the District of Arizona to 18 months in prison, to be followed by three years of supervised release, for committing wire fraud in the amount of $95,000 against the Phoenix-area union.
+He also will have to pay full restitution and a $100 special assessment.
+Remigio had pleaded guilty in October 2016 after being indicted that January on eight counts of fraud and two counts of false record-keeping.
+The local represents U.S. Immigration and Customs Enforcement (ICE) agents.
+The actions follow a joint investigation by the FBI, the Department of Homeland Security and the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 21, Edward Padilla, former secretary-treasurer/business manager for Laborers International Union of North America Local 220, was sentenced in U.S. District Court for the Eastern District of California to 21 months in prison, to be followed by three years of supervised release, for embezzling $168,780 in funds from the Bakersfield-based union during September 2012-December 2014.
-He also was ordered to pay full restitution and a $100 special assessment.
-Padilla had been charged in early March, and pleaded guilty near the end of the month.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 31, Stephen Royer, former secretary-treasurer of International Association of Machinists and Aerospace Workers Local Lodge 243, was sentenced in U.S. District Court for the Middle District of Pennsylvania to a year and a day in prison, to be followed by three years of supervised release, for embezzling $130,870 from the East Prospect (York County), Pa.-based union.
+He had pleaded guilty in June after being indicted in March.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡